 Ahh, to be in your twenties again.
 While everyone complains about the aches and pains of getting older, no one complains enough about how food changes when you start to get to the “AARP” age.
 It seems like you can eat and drink anything you want when you’re young with little or no consequences.
 But when you hit 50?
 It seems like it’s all consequences!
 The fun burgers, fries and sodas all take a toll.

 Sadly, the body’s nutrition rules change in your 50s.
 Hormone shifts during perimenopause and menopause alter how you metabolize sugar, store fat, regulate sodium, and lose bone.
-Specifically, the same foods you tolerated in your 40s start producing different physiological responses in your 50s — sharper glucose spikes, worse sleep after alcohol, more fluid retention from sodium, faster bone loss from inflammation-driving foods.
+The same foods you tolerated in your 40s start producing different physiological responses in your 50s.

 These 20 foods are the ones the research most consistently identifies as working against women in their 50s.
-Each entry includes the specific physiological reason it matters at this decade and a practical alternative.
 No, it won’t be as fun as a burger and fries, but we’ll try to make it as fun as possible!

 RELATED: The cortisol-belly stress reset stack